maillifier/maillifier/README.md

 #### Step 6 — Run the setup

-1. In the function dropdown at the top of the editor, select `runInitialSetup`.
+1. Select AutoSetup.gs in Files.
+In the function dropdown at the top of the editor, select `runInitialSetup`.
 2. Click **Run**.
 3. Google will ask you to authorise the script.
 You will see the following permissions: